Massage Therapist Liability Insurance

 What kinds of benefits are included with a massage therapy insurance policy?

-As an added bonus to our great massage insurance program, we’re pleased to offer more than $500 in discounts from prominent massage-focused brands, a free professional website, access to an unlimited number of free online NCBTMB-approved CE classes, free session playlists, access to free MBLEx study tools, a free trial subscription of Massage Magazine, a weekly newsletter, business resources, and $25,000 worth of identity fraud recovery services through the included identity protection plan.
+As an added bonus to our great massage insurance program, we’re pleased to offer more than $1,800 in discounts from prominent massage-focused brands, a free professional website, access to an unlimited number of free online NCBTMB-approved CE classes, free session playlists, access to free MBLEx study tools, a weekly newsletter, business resources, and $25,000 worth of identity fraud recovery services through the included identity protection plan.
+Read more about massage insurance policy details.

 How does the free continuing education program work?